limaniner420/TickerAnalysis/README.md

 ## Fetching Data

   Set the API token by renaming `config_template.cfg` to `config.cfg`, and replace the field `token_IEX_prod` with a valid token from IEX Cloud.
 Note that it must be a non-sandbox mode token for the program to properly function.
-[We have provided a fresh config.cfg with a temporary token to be used to the marking of this project.]

   In the directory, use command `python .\Fetch.py` to fetch data required from IEX Cloud.
 Follow the prompts as shown.

-  You will be prompt with the message "Please input a list stock symbol, if there are multiple, please seperate it with comma: ".
-Enter all the stocks you would like to fetch, example `AAPL, ABNB`.

-  Next enter a time frame that you would like to get for the specified stocks in the range of [1m to 6m], m meaning months.
-Example, `1m`

   If the API returns a valid object, the program will exit without any output, and a new file "data.json" is saved in the directory.

   Otherwise, the program will raise an exception and the error is outputted to the console.